pcanz/grammar-parser/docs/tutorial.md

 #   Grit Tutorial

-In english we say: "Tom", or "Tom and Dick" or "Tom, Dick and Harry".
+In English we say: "Tom", or "Tom and Dick" or "Tom, Dick and Harry".
 We do not say: "Tom and Dick, Harry", or "Tom, Dick".
 The grammar rules can be defined something like this:

 1. A name (e.g. "Tom").
 2. Or, a name, followed by "and", then another name.